jacordero/ESA-audio-sentiment-analysis/STERN_Audio_README.md

 ```

-In order to install all dependencies on the Raspberry Pi, the following command can be used:
+The following command installs all dependencies on the Raspberry Pi:

 ```
 # (https://stackoverflow.com/a/48244595)